ibm-cloud-docs/activity-tracker/adoption.md

 In {{site.data.keyword.cloud_notm}}, you can have 1 or more **stand-alone** accounts.
 You can manage each account individually or within an **enterprise** by configuring a multitiered hierarchy of accounts.

 Within an enterprise account, you create a multitiered hierarchy of accounts, with billing and payments for all accounts managed at the enterprise level.
 [Learn more](/docs/account?topic=account-what-is-enterprise).
-* The top enterprise account serves as the parent account to all other accounts in the enterprise.
+* The enterprise account serves as the parent account to all other accounts in the enterprise.
 * Users and access management is isolated between the enterprise and its child accounts.
 No access is automatically inherited between the two types of accounts.
 * Resources and services within an enterprise function the same as in stand-alone accounts.
 Each account in an enterprise can contain resources in resource groups and services in Cloud Foundry orgs and spaces.